onflow/sc-eng-gaming/README.md

 As gaming makes its way into Web 3.0, bringing with it the next swath of mainstream users, we created this repo as a playground to develop proof of concept implementations that showcase the power of on-chain games built with the Cadence resource-oriented programming language.
 Through this exploration, we discovered the importance of improving onboarding, reducing friction in dApp user experience, and so iterated our way to a working hybrid custody model.
 It's our hope that the work and exploration here uncovers unique design patterns that are useful towards composable game designs and, more broadly, novel dApp custody models, helping to pave the way for a thriving community of developers building the best dApps in the world on Flow.

 For our first proof of concept game, we've created the `RockPaperScissorsGame` and supporting contract `GamingMetadataViews`.
-Taken together with any NFT (`MonsterMaker` as an example), these contracts define an entirely on-chain game with a dynamic NFT that accesses an ongoing record of its win/loss data via native Cadence attachments added to the NFT upon escrow.
+As a learning ground for upcoming Cadence Attachments, we wanted to demonstrate how NFT metadata could be altered via gameplay in an entirely separate contract than it was defined.
+So we created `DynamicNFT` which contains interfaces for attachments & receivers for those attachments.
+The attachment receiver portion of that model is implemented in `GamePieceNFT` (modeled heavily after [`MonsterMaker`](https://github.com/onflow/monster-maker)) and the attachments are implemented in `RockPaperScissorsGame`.
+Taken together with any NFT implementing `DynamicNFT`, these contracts define an entirely on-chain game with a dynamic NFT that accesses an ongoing record of its win/loss data via native Cadence attachments added to the NFT upon escrow.

 As this proof of concept has been iteratively improved, we've created a host of reference examples demonstrating how game developers could build games on Flow - some entirely on-chain while others blend on and off-chain architectures along with considerations for each design.
 The repo you're viewing places focus on on-chain, player-mediated gameplay along with support for linked accounts (AKA hybrid custody model).

 We believe that smart contract-powered gaming is not only possible, but that it will add to the gaming experience and unlock totally new mechanisms of gameplay.
 Imagine a world where games require minimal, if any, backend support - just a player interfacing with an open-sourced local client making calls to a smart contract.
 Player's get maximum transparency, trustlessness, verifiability, and total ownership of their game assets.
-By leveraging the new [hybrid custody model](https://flow.com/post/flow-blockchain-mainstream-adoption-easy-onboarding-wallets) enabled in this repo and implemented in [@onflow/flow-games-retro](https://github.com/onflow/flow-games-retro), the UX and custodial challenges inherent to building on-chain games are alleviated, empowering developers to push the boundaries of in-game asset ownership, platform interoperability, and data & resource composability.
+By leveraging the new [hybrid custody model](https://flow.com/post/flow-blockchain-mainstream-adoption-easy-onboarding-wallets) enabled in this repo via the `ChildAccount` contract and implemented in an upcoming demo dApp, the UX and custodial challenges inherent to building on-chain games are alleviated, empowering developers to push the boundaries of in-game asset ownership, platform interoperability, and data & resource composability.

 With a community of open-source developers building on a shared blockchain, creativity could be poured into in-game experiences via community supported game clients while all players rest assured that their game assets are secured and core game logic remains unchanged.
 Game leaderboards emerge as inherent to the architecture of a publicly queryable blockchain, and eventually efficient Access Node querying.
 Game assets and logic designed for use in one game can be used as building blocks in another, while matches and tournaments could be defined to have real stakes and rewards.